walteryu/ExData_Plotting1/README.md

 This repository contains Project 1 for the JHU EDA course.
 Following assignment instructions, it imports the UCI data and plots results as instructed.
 All steps are outlined below and noted in comments within the code.

+### Note - Git Commits

+This repository was forked from the [official one](https://github.com/rdpeng/ExData_Plotting1); however, the git history file was re-created due to issues with the large data file.
+It was originally committed but had to be unstaged/removed due to Github file size restrictions; however, the file persisted in the repository so .git was re-created to resolve this problem.

 ## Original README - Listed Below

 ### Introduction